30 Tips When You’re Walking for Weight Loss

 Keep a Walking Journal

-Keeping a journal isn’t just one of the 30 Ways to Be Happier This Year; it’s also been shown to increase the effectiveness of a walking program by 47 percent!
+Keeping a journal been shown to increase the effectiveness of a walking program by 47 percent, according to a Journal of the American College of Surgeons study!
 Keep track of the days that you performed your walking routine, the time of day or night that you performed your walking routine, the distance and time to complete each walking routine, the course in which you performed your walking routine, and your weekly weight.

 Walk in Daylight to Eat Less